Irvinehimself/Irvines-Firejail-Extras/AppArmor/README.md

 Profiles and local customisations for AppArmor

 #### Overview
-The AppArmor part of this project is to write profiles for low level daemons that need more specific AppArmor confinement than that provided by the generic *firejail-default* profile.
+The AppArmor part of this project is to write profiles for low level daemons that would benefit from more specific AppArmor confinement than that provided by the generic *firejail-default* profile.
 For the most part, I am concentrating on daemons and applications that either live in user space, or have some input/output function.

 Note:  All the [Canonical abstractions](#note--abstractions) have been ditched.